AsmaaAamir/CI-P2snake/README.md

 * When i was validating the Java Script I had warning and i spoke to a tutor who advise to ignore.
 I have attached the image below:
 <details><summary>JS-warning</summary>
 <img src="docs/bug-sg-1.png"></details>

-* When validating the Game Javascript it saying i haven't defined 2 variables, "gamebaord" and scoreBox".
-If i define these veriables my snake and food dispare from the grid.
-After doing search on google and youtube and everytime i defined the variables the snake and foo0d was missing form gris.
-So i spoke to a tutor who advise that i need to ready this apply to my code "https://www.w3schools.com/jsref/prop_html_innerhtml.asp".
-I did that but again the snake and food disappered from the grid.

 * So the snake can be moved on ipad and phone I had to create onclick event and make function in html page resulting in unused variables.
 <details><summary>Usused variables</summary>